fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 [image9]: ./output_images/labels_map.png
 [image10]: ./output_images/output_bboxes.png
 [video1]: ./project_result.mp4
+[video2]: ./project_debug_result.mp4

 ---
 ###Histogram of Oriented Gradients (HOG)

 ####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+HOG feature extraction from the training images

-The code for this step is in module `trainSvm.py` function `readDatabase()` at line 80 through 106.
+The code for this step is in module `trainSvm.py` function `readDatabase()` at line 81 through 107.
-If True as a parameter is handed over, only a randomized subset of 2000 samples is loaded and returned.
+If `reducedSamples` parameter is `True`, only a randomized subset of 2000 samples is loaded and returned.

 As database for the training I used the a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself offered on the project repository.

-The database contains 8792 vehicles and 8968 non-vehicles
+The database contains 8792 vehicles and 8968 non-vehicles.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading all the `vehicle` and `non-vehicle` images.
 Here is an example of some images of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]